-If you are thinking about filing for divorce, or you’ve already been served with your spouse’s petition, there are legal terms in Connecticut divorces that you should know in order to properly communicate your needs and understand what your spouse is asking for.
+Suppose you are thinking about filing for divorce, or you’ve already been served with your spouse’s petition.
+In that case, there are legal terms in Connecticut divorces that you should know in order to properly communicate your needs and understand what your spouse is asking for.
 Although your divorce attorney will guide you during the settlement negotiations, understanding the terminology involved will help empower you to actively participate in creating your new future.

 So, without further ado:

 Top 7 Legal Terms in Connecticut Divorces

 Alimony is financial support paid to a spouse as part of the divorce process.
 In Connecticut, temporary alimony, known as “pendente lite,” is sometimes awarded during the settlement proceedings.
 Once the divorce is finalized, a judge can order temporary or permanent alimony for a set amount of time.

 Child custody is the legal arrangement for the care of children from the marriage.
 It indicates which parent a child will live with (if not both) and how decisions about them will be made.
 There are two types of custody, legal and physical.

 - Legal custody: refers to a parent’s right to make important decisions about a child’s upbringing, such as the medical care they receive, where they go to school, and what religious faith they are brought up in.

 - Physical custody: addresses where a child will live on a regular basis.

 Essentially, legal custody refers to having the power to make decisions about how a child should be raised.
 Physical custody relates to where a child lives, and when.
 Unless there is a reason to decide otherwise, Connecticut courts generally prefer to award joint legal custody to both parents.

 It’s important to note that the legal term “child custody” is becoming less common in Connecticut divorces and custody actions.